 Teachers are mentors – leaders and guiders; they shape a child’s life.
 We all have fond memories of teachers from our own school days, and our career paths may have been influenced by a spark lit by an inspirational teacher.

 Learning at Buckswood

 With weekly spelling tests, regular quizzes and 6 exam assessments weeks per year, our scholars are tested every step of the way.
-We begin by measuring the ability of the scholar by an independent Cognitive Ability Test (CAT Test) and an English test for the International Students.
+We begin by measuring the ability of the scholar by an independent Cognitive Ability Test (CAT) and an English test for the International Students.
 These tests are inform us of our cohort’s ability at the beginning of their stay at Buckswood.
-Regular assessments by exams and target setting aid the process to permit an accurate analysis of each scholar’s ability and progression.
+Regular assessments and target setting aid the process to permit an accurate analysis of each scholar’s ability and progression.
 All assessment scores are placed on our E-Portal system allowing parents to see them at every stage.

 Setting high expectations assists in pushing scholars to achieve success in their chosen subjects, and our Academic staff demand achievement by their students in all aspects of their work, from neat, clear work to engagement in discussions and classroom behaviour.
 Achieving their highest possible academic success is the main aim of every pupil (and of course, every pupil’s parent!).
 Our excellent teaching, Access Time provision, Key Stage Head support and Sunday HoD tutorials work together to deliver pupil success.
 For those pupils who need that little extra ‘encouragement, Access Time can be made compulsory, along with Extra Work and detention, where works has not been completed to the required standard.
 We also provide revision camps prior to public exams as well as sharply focused holiday work to ensure pupils are on task right up until those all important examinations.